Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

-First, to consider the constraints from link information, LUFS employs social dimension approach to exploit the hidden factors that incur the interdependency among instances.
-Particularly, it uses modularity maximization~\citep{newman2004finding} to extract hidden factor matrix $\mat{H}$.
-Since the extracted hidden factor matrix $\mat{H}$ indicates some affiliations among linked instances, according to the Linear Discriminative Analysis, within, between and total hidden factor scatter matrix $\mat{S}_{w}$, $\mat{S}_{b}$ and $\mat{S}_{t}$ are defined as $\mat{S}_{w}=\mat{Y}'\mat{Y}-\mat{Y}'\mat{F}\mat{F}'\mat{Y}$, $\mat{S}_{b}=\mat{Y}'\mat{F}\mat{F}'\mat{Y}$, $\mat{S}_{t}=\mat{Y}'\mat{Y}$, where $\mat{F}=\mat{H}(\mat{H}'\mat{H})^{-\frac{1}{2}}$ is the weighted hidden factor matrix.
-Considering the fact that instances with similar hidden factors are similar and instances with different hidden factors are dissimilar, the constraint from link information can be incorporated by solving the following maximization problem:

-Second, to take advantage of information from attribute-value part, LUFS obtains the constraint by the spectral analysis~\citep{von2007tutorial}:
+Linked Unsupervised Feature Selection (LUFS)~\cite{tang2012unsupervised} is an unsupervised feature selection framework for linked data.
+Without label information to assess feature relevance, LUFS assumes the existence of pseudo labels, and uses $\mat{Y}\in\mathbb{R}^{n\times c}$ to denote the pseudo label matrix such that each row of $\mat{Y}$ has only one nonzero entry.
+Also, LUFS assumes a linear mapping matrix $\mat{W}\in\mathbb{R}^{d\times c}$ between feature $\mat{X}$ and $\mat{Y}$.
+First, to consider the constraints from link information, LUFS employs social dimension approach~\cite{tang2009relational} to obtain the hidden factors $\mat{H}$ that incur the interdependency among instances.
+Then, according to the Linear Discriminative Analysis, within, between and total hidden factor scatter matrix $\mat{S}_{w}$, $\mat{S}_{b}$ and $\mat{S}_{t}$ are defined as $\mat{S}_{w}=\mat{Y}'\mat{Y}-\mat{Y}'\mat{F}\mat{F}'\mat{Y}$, $\mat{S}_{b}=\mat{Y}'\mat{F}\mat{F}'\mat{Y}$, $\mat{S}_{t}=\mat{Y}'\mat{Y}$ respectively, where $\mat{F}=\mat{H}(\mat{H}'\mat{H})^{-\frac{1}{2}}$ is the weighted hidden factor matrix.
+Considering the fact that instances with similar hidden factors are similar and instances with different hidden factors are dissimilar, the constraint from link information can be incorporated by maximizing $tr((\mat{S}_{t})^{-1}\mat{S}_{b})$.
+Second, to take advantage of feature information, LUFS obtains the constraints by spectral analysis to minimize $tr(\mat{Y}'\mat{L}\mat{Y})$, where $\mat{L}$ is the Laplacian matrix derived from feature affinity matrix $\mat{S}$.
+With these, the objective function of LUFS is formulated as follows:

-where $\mat{L}=\mat{D}-\mat{S}$ is the laplacian matrix and $\mat{D}$ is the diagonal matrix with its diagonal entry as $\mat{D}(i,i)=\sum_{j=1}^{n}\mat{S}(i,j)$. $\mat{S}$ denotes the affinity matrix from $\mat{X}$ and LUFS adopts the RBF kernel to get the affinity matrix.
-Incorporating the constraints from Eq.~(\ref{eq:LUFSconstraint1}) and Eq.~(\ref{eq:LUFSconstraint2}), the objective function of LUFS is formulated as follows:

 where $\alpha$ is a regularization parameter to balance the contribution from these two constraints.
 To achieve feature selection, LUFS further adds a $\ell_{2,1}$-norm regularization term on $\mat{W}$, and with spectral relaxation of the pseudo-class label matrix, the objective function in Eq.~(\ref{eq:LUFS-obj1}) can be eventually represented as: